JefGrailet/WISE/README.md

 This repository consists of the following content:

-* **Dataset/** provides datasets for various Autonomous Systems (or ASes) we measured with `WISE` from the PlanetLab testbed, from Fall 2018 to December 2019.
+* **Dataset/** provides measurements collected for various Autonomous Systems (or ASes) from the PlanetLab testbed with `WISE`, from Fall 2018 to December 2019.
 Note that the earliest datasets only consist of IP dictionaries, as we used them to study our target networks and progressively design the final `WISE` v1.0.

 * **Evaluation/** provides several sub-folders consisting of Python scripts written to build figures and the figures that were obtained on our public dataset.
 The purpose of each kind of figure is further described in additional README files.
 Two sub-folders in particular also briefly review how we validate `WISE` and compare it to `TreeNET` and `ExploreNET` and how we evaluate the _neighborhoods_ discovered with `WISE` v1.1.